 Before practicing as an attorney, Adam earned a Bachelor of Science degree in Computer Science and worked as a software engineer where he designed system architectures, developed source code, and managed enterprise databases.
 As a trial attorney, Adam’s background in computer science has given him and his clients an advantage in and out of the courtroom.

-The following additional matters are representative of some of Adam’s other successful litigation experiences:
+The following matters represent some of Adam’s other successful litigation experiences:

 - Represented two owners of a Dallas-based software and technology company in a high-stakes partnership breakup

 - Represented the owners of a software development company in a bet-the-business dispute over the right to own and control the company’s proprietary source code

 - Assisted in defending the owners of a five-star, nationally recognized hotel in Southern California in a two-week arbitration involving claims for breach of fiduciary duty and alleged damages of more than $50 million

 - Assisted in defending commercial tenant of a historic hotel in downtown Dallas in a suit involving claims for more than $50 million

 - Represented software owners in a high-stakes case for copyright infringement, breach of fiduciary duty, and theft of trade secrets